IbraTech04/sendokai-subtitles/README.md

 ## Current Progress

 Currently, I'm working on creating English Subtitles based on the Spanish Dub for Season 2.
-Once I finish that, I'm considering creating Arabic subtitles for the redacted scenes in the Arabic Dub (Many of Zach, Chloe, and Lon's Scenes were redacted in the Arabic Dub due to them being considered inappropriate for the region).
+Once I finish that, I'm considering creating Arabic subtitles for the redacted scenes in the Arabic Dub (Many of Zak, Cloe, and Lon's Scenes were redacted in the Arabic Dub due to them being considered inappropriate for the region).
 If you're interested in helping out, feel free to claim an episode in the `Issues` tab!

 ### Status Legend